SiaFoundation/siad/README.md

 of the above as soon as possible.
 You can find more information about the hardfork in our [docs](https://docs.sia.tech/navigating-the-v2-hardfork/v2).

-If you are an exchange, take a look at [guide to navigate the hardfork](https://docs.sia.tech/navigating-the-v2-hardfork/exchanges)
+If you are an exchange, take a look at our [guide to navigate the hardfork](https://docs.sia.tech/navigating-the-v2-hardfork/exchanges)

 Sia is a decentralized cloud storage platform that radically alters the